dyhliang/React-Password-Generator/README.md

 # [PassGen App](https://passgen-app.herokuapp.com)

-This app generates a password between a length of 8 to 20 characters.
+This app generates a password between 8 to 20 characters.
 The user has the option to select various types of characters within the password, including: lowercase letters, uppercase letters, numbers, and special symbols.
 At least one of those aforementioned options must be selected to successfully generate a password.